Azure/azure-sphere-samples/Samples/HTTPS/HTTPS_Curl_Easy/README.md

 1. [Seeed MT3620 Development Kit](https://aka.ms/azurespheredevkits) or other hardware that implements the [MT3620 Reference Development Board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design.

      **Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
 To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the project properties.
 For detailed instructions, see the [README file in the Hardware folder](../../../Hardware/README.md).

-- By default, this sample runs over a Wi-Fi connection to the internet.
+     By default, this sample runs over a Wi-Fi connection to the internet.
 To use Ethernet instead, follow the steps in [Connect Azure Sphere to Ethernet](https://docs.microsoft.com/azure-sphere/network/connect-ethernet).

 ## Prepare the sample

-1. Ensure that your Azure Sphere device is connected to your computer,  andyour computer is connected to the internet.
+1. Ensure that your Azure Sphere device is connected to your computer, and your computer is connected to the internet.
-1. Even if you've performed this setup previously, ensure that you have Azure Sphere SDK version 20.0 or above.
+1. Even if you've performed this setup previously, ensure that you have Azure Sphere SDK version 20.04 or above.
 At the command prompt, run **azsphere show-version** to check.
 Install the Azure Sphere SDK for [Windows](https://docs.microsoft.com/azure-sphere/install/install-sdk) or [Linux](https://docs.microsoft.com/azure-sphere/install/install-sdk-linux) as needed.
 1. Enable application development, if you have not already done so, by entering the following line at the command prompt:

    `azsphere device enable-development`

 1. Clone the [Azure Sphere samples](https://github.com/Azure/azure-sphere-samples) repo and find the HTTPS_Curl_Easy_HighLevelApp sample in the HTTPS folder.

-## Set up hardware to display output

-To prepare your hardware to display output from the sample, see "Set up hardware to display output" for [Windows](https://docs.microsoft.com/azure-sphere/install/development-environment-windows#set-up-hardware-to-display-output) or [Linux](https://docs.microsoft.com/azure-sphere/install/development-environment-linux#set-up-hardware-to-display-output).

 ## Add host names to the application manifest